connervieira/Predator/docs/INSTALL.md

 ```
 After creating the udev rules file, reload with: `sudo udevadm control --reload-rules; sudo udevadm trigger`
-You may need to unplug and re-connect your FT232H GPIO module for the changes to take affect.
+You may need to unplug and re-connect your FT232H GPIO module for the changes to take effect.

-If you enounter permissions errors from the GPIO module libraries, you may need to add yourself to the `plugdev` group: `sudo usermod -aG plugdev "$(whoami)"`
+If you encounter permissions errors from the GPIO module libraries, you may need to add yourself to the `plugdev` group: `sudo usermod -aG plugdev "$(whoami)"`